Snanskl/Snanskl/README.md

 ### Hello, I'm Minou! 👋

 Welcome to my GitHub profile.
 I'm currently on a journey to master the art of Data Engineer with a solid foundation in C# programming.
+Currently on a brief hiatus from uploading due to a busy schedule, but looking forward to resuming my routine soon!

 **About Me:**